ADHD Burnout: Why It Hits Differently (And What Actually Helps)

 General burnout is too much demand, too few resources.
 ADHD burnout is the neurological cost of pretending, for years, that you have resources you don’t naturally have.

 Masking adds a further cost.
 Francesca Happé at King’s College London has extensively researched the consequences of camouflaging neurodivergent traits — work that translates directly to ADHD.
 Her findings identify a specific toll: energy depletion, identity erosion, and elevated rates of anxiety and depression.
+It works a bit like driving with the handbrake half on: you still get where you’re going, the car still moves, but every mile costs more fuel and wears the brakes down faster than anyone watching from outside would ever guess.
 ADHD adults who suppress visible symptoms and perform attentiveness are running a hidden energy cost that doesn’t register on any external metric until it does.

 The Three Phases of ADHD Burnout